openhab/openhab-jruby/USAGE.md

 end
 ```

-Additional [example rules are available](docs/examples.md), as well as examples of [conversions from RulesDSL, JavaScript, and Python rules](docs/conversions.md).
+Additional [example rules are available](docs/examples.md), as well as examples of [conversions from Rules DSL, JavaScript, and Python rules](docs/conversions.md).

 - [Why Ruby?](#why-ruby)
 - [Installation](#installation)